Steaxy/automated_ticket_attribution/README.md

 # Automated Ticket Attribution

-Project implements a small automation pipeline that simulates automatic classification of IT helpdesk tickets based on an IT Service Catalog.
+Automated pipeline that matches and classifies IT helpdesk tickets against an IT Service Catalog using an LLM, then generates and emails a report.

+**Architecture:** Clean Architecture (Domain / Application / Infrastructure / Entrypoint).

+---
-## Features / Pipeline overview
+## 🧩 Features / Pipeline overview

 ### Task
 1. Fetch helpdesk requests from the webhook endpoint using API key + secret.